jon-jacky/home/design.md

  3 Aug 2022  <a name="3-Aug-2022"></a>

 - <https://www.itsnicethat.com/articles/cheng-peng-graphic-design-270722> -
-  Peng Cheng on how ancient crafts inspire her masterful typographic posters
+  Peng Cheng, posters with Chinese typography

 - <https://www.thedesignersrepublic.com/> -
-  The Designers Republic - What Ideas Look Like
+  The Designers Republic, portfolio

 28 Jul 2022  <a name="28-Jul-2022"></a>